Table

 Table formats

-Table formats are aggregated from 3 sources:
+Table formats are aggregated from these sources:

 They’re divided in 2 categories: